christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 In (near) real-time systems, the data is read and processed incrementally, and immediately after it is inserted into the event store.
 Oftentimes, the result of the real-time analysis of the raw events are aggregates that are served again to other applications that build upon this aggregates, or to end users to query this data, thus relying on the consistency of this data through multiple levels.

 Such systems can be seen in a way that the stream "moves", while the consuming application stays fixed.
 With the stream moving through the consumer, it sees all recently appended events in near-real-time, at least with some delay.
-This is shown in figure \ref{fig:realtime-vs-nonrealtime-consumers} a.
-Usually, the stream is not scanned event by event, but in time windows, as illustrated in figure \ref{fig:realtime-vs-nonrealtime-consumers}.
+This is shown in figure \ref{fig:realtime-vs-nonrealtime-consumers} a).
+Usually, the stream is not scanned event by event, but in time windows, as illustrated in figure \ref{fig:windowed-consumers}.

 \begin{figure}[h]
   \centering